Pauline Hanson: Expulsion and return to One Nation

-Return as One Nation leader (2013–present)

 In 2013, Hanson announced that she would stand in the 2013 federal election.
 She rejoined the One Nation party and was a Senate candidate in New South Wales.
 She did not win a seat, attracting 1.22% of the first preference vote.

 Pauline Hanson in a Jabiru J230 at Caboolture Airfield for the Caboolture Air Show in April 2016.
 The aircraft has "Fed Up" slogan decals on the side.

 In November 2014, Hanson announced that she had returned as One Nation leader, prior to the party's announcement, following support from One Nation party members.
 She announced that she would contest the seat of Lockyer in the 2015 Queensland state election.
 One Nation held the Queensland seat of Lockyer from 1998 to 2004.
 In February 2015, Hanson lost the seat by a narrow margin.